bjlittle/geovista/docs/src/_autoapi_templates/python/README.md

-Template copied from sphinx-autoapi 3.0.0
+# ⚠️
+This directory contains templates copied from `sphinx-autoapi` 3.0.0, which have been customised for our own purposes.

 For further details, see: